antoinevg/talk-adc20/slides/index.md

 cargo install cargo-generate
 ```

-Also get openocd from: https://xpack.github.io/openocd/install/
+Can also get openocd from: https://xpack.github.io/openocd/install/
-What is `cargo`: Cargo is the rust package manager

 ---